 Jackson then followed up with 2012’s, Unfinished Business.
 From the cover this album is unique.
 As I was reading the notes on the back of the album, I realized they were written by the famed author Stephen King.
 She truly touches all across every realm.
 This album opens up with “Tore Down,” a song about hitting rock bottom, yet her voice gives it hope.
 It’s one that every age group can relate to.

 On side two there are many highlights, including “Two Hands” and “California Stars.”
 The first reaches back to her gospel years, declaring praises to the Father.
-“California Stars” is lyrically short, and professes that she would like to lay her weary bones on the California stars, yet I find that ironic, because I just saw her releasing tour dates last week.
+“California Stars” is lyrically short, and professes that she would like to lay her weary bones on the California stars, yet I find that ironic because I just saw her releasing tour dates last week.

 All in all, I really hope to one day run into Miss Jackson at Wal-Mart or a local 7-11.
-I’d love to just thank her for her music and what it means to me and her contributions to music world.
-I am sure she hears this everyday, but it’s always nice to get things off your chest.
+I’d love to just thank her for her music and what it means to me and her contributions to the music world.
+I am sure she hears this every day, but it’s always nice to get things off your chest.
 I guess I am going to have to carry a sharpie and my album covers everywhere in my car just in case.

 Jackson’s whole career is a party of rockabilly, salvation, and tremendous influence, but most parties don’t last nearly 60 years.
 I believe Wanda Jackson is going to continue to party for years to come and the invitations keep coming.
-This is one party you won’t find your self asleep on the couch, hung over the next morning, or begging for a ride home.
+This is one party you won’t find your self asleep on the couch, hung over the next morning, or begging for a ride home from.